nathancolgate/corps-of-engineers-pool-report/README.md

 ![Cross Section of Levee](https://raw.githubusercontent.com/nathancolgate/corps-of-engineers-pool-report/master/boring_elevations.png)
 <small>_Figure: Elevation of boring sites.
 Relevant borings highlighted in in blue (D-77) and red (D-78)._</small>

 This soil horizon varies in thickness but average in depth of 16 to 24 feet and greater.
-For the purpose of this analysis, the blanket thickness has been estimated at 20 feet, with a bottom elevation of 804.00.
-This is an average of the observed blanket thickness of boring D-77 at STA 385+10 (16 feet) and boring D-78 at STA 394+10 (24 feet).
+For the purpose of this analysis, the blanket thickness has been estimated at 20 feet, with a bottom elevation of 804.0.
+This is an average of the observed blanket thickness of boring D-77 at STA 385+10 and boring D-78 at STA 394+10.

-The natural riverside blanket is 332 feet long.
+The natural riverside blanket is 332.2 feet long.

 ![Riverside Blanket](https://raw.githubusercontent.com/nathancolgate/corps-of-engineers-pool-report/master/riverside_blanket.png)
 <small>_Figure: Actual length of the riverside natural blanket_</small>